sage-utsa/AppWizards_QuickQuoteHail/README.md

 <img src="app_logo.png" alt="QuickQuoteHail Logo" width="150"/>

 ## Motivation
 QuickQuoteHail was created to simplify the process of estimating hail damage for auto repair technicians.
-The app provides an efficient way to record panel damage, calculate costs, and generate professional invoices—all without needing internet access.
+The app provides an efficient way to record panel damage, calculate costs, and generate professional invoices, all without needing internet access.
 Our goal is to make quoting fast, accurate, and stress-free.

 ---

 ## Build Status
-The current version of QuickQuoteHail is **fully functional** and passes all internal tests.
-Future improvements may include cloud syncing, advanced sorting options, and client tracking features.
+QuickQuoteHail is fully functional and stable.
+Additional enhancements may be explored in the future.

 ---